Brandon Ler

 Brandon Ler is an American politician, serving as a member of the Montana House of Representatives since 2021.
 A member of the Republican Party, Ler became the body's speaker in 2025.
 He owns and operates a fencing company and served for six years on the Savage School District Board of Education.
+Beginning in 2025, he began representing the 33rd State House District, following his election to that district's seat in 2024.

 Career

 In February 2023, Ler introduced a bill that would state that misgendering a transgender student or calling them by their dead name —the name they were given at birth — is not considered a discriminatory practice.
 Ler characterized the bill as an effort to ensure students aren't punished by teachers or school officials for references made out of confusion.
 Ler, who is also a rancher stated he “taught his children from a very young age that cows are cows and bulls are bulls.
 Imagine one day my son goes to school and he is told the facts he has learned are no longer true.”